October 16, 2025

 What it does not always provide is time.
 The self-placement model requires every student to find their own site, contact clinics, manage paperwork, and meet compliance deadlines, often while keeping up with full-time responsibilities.

-Not only do we help you access a network of over 2.000 preceptors all over the U.S, our team also manages the communication, documentation, and coordination that come with every placement.
-From the first match to the final approval, you have people who understand your deadlines and keep things moving.
+At NPHub, we work with preceptors that have pre-existing affiliations with over 230 NP programs including William Paterson University.
+William Paterson University does not directly partner with NPHub but we do help many William Paterson NP students find their preceptors every semester.
+Our team manages the communication, documentation, and coordination that come with every clinical placement.
+From the first preceptor match to the final approval, you have clinical placement experts who understand your deadlines and keep things moving.

-If you are ready to make the placement process faster, clearer, and less stressful, create your free account and boost your preceptor search and get complete administrative support, and a clear path that keeps you moving toward graduation and licensure without losing time.
+If you are ready to make the preceptor process faster, clearer, and less stressful, create your free account.

 Frequently Asked Questions: William Paterson University NP Clinical Placements